-Invite Karla to Speak at Your Next Conference or Event!
+Invite Author Karla Akins to Speak at your Next Conference of Event!

-Karla Akins, D. Ch.
-Ed., is the author of several history books for homeschoolers including O Canada Her Story, Sacagawea, and Jacques Cartier.
+Akins is also the author of several history books for homeschoolers including O Canada Her Story, Sacagawea, and Jacques Cartier.
 Her work has also been published in The Old Schoolhouse Magazine and she currently writes for Happy Sis Magazine.
 Her first novel, The Pastor’s Wife Wears Biker Boots was published in 2013.

 Loving the Prodigal: Overcoming the Pain